-6. Additional Charter Provisions
+V. Additional Charter Provisions

-The charter will also contain the following provisions, including a time line for the school's submission of proof of their accomplishment:
+The charter will also contain the following provisions, including a time line for the school's submission of proof of its accomplishment:

-- a.
-No later than thirty (30) days prior to school opening proof of insurance consistent with the terms of the charter. - b.
-Thirty (30) days prior to school opening a complete set of fingerprints (taken by an authorized law enforcement officer or by an employee of the school district who is trained to take fingerprints), of all governing board and staff members.
+- A. No later than thirty (30) days prior to school opening proof of insurance consistent with the terms of the charter. - B. Thirty (30) days prior to school opening a complete set of fingerprints, taken by an employee of the School District who is trained to take fingerprints, of all governing board and staff members.
 No staff member may be on campus with students until their fingerprints are taken.
-These fingerprints shall be submitted to the appropriate state and/or federal law enforcement agencies for a criminal background check with the cost borne by the staff members or the Charter School. - c.
-Prior to approval of the charter by the School Board -- articles of incorporation as a nonprofit organization. - d.
-Prior to approval of the charter by the School Board -governance structure, including names, addresses, of the governing board members. - e.
-No later than thirty (30) days prior to the opening of school -proof of availability of facilities to adequately house the Charter School including documentation that all applicable building codes have been met and that a certificate of occupancy has been obtained

-- f.
-By July 1 a list of all registered students, their addresses, and their most recent schools, plus a reassignment form signed by the parent.
-Additional students may be added to the list if the enrollment period is extended by mutual agreement of the Charter School and the sponsor - g.
-Other information as required by statute or specified in the charter agreement.
+These fingerprints shall be submitted to the appropriate state and/or federal law enforcement agencies for a criminal background check with the cost borne by the staff members or the charter school. - C. Prior to approval of the charter by the School Board, articles of incorporation as a nonprofit organization. - D. Prior to approval of the charter by the School Board, governance structure, including names, addresses, of the governing board members. - E. No later than thirty (30) days prior to the opening of school, proof of availability of facilities to adequately house the charter school including documentation that all applicable building codes have been met and that a certificate of occupancy has been obtained. - F. By July 1, a list of all registered students, their addresses, and their most recent schools, plus a reassignment form signed by the parent.
+Additional students may be added to the list if the enrollment period is extended by mutual agreement of the charter school and the sponsor - G. Other information as required by statute or specified in the charter agreement.

-7. Opening of the Charter School
+VI.
+Opening of the Charter School

-- a.
-The Charter School shall open on the Sponsor's first day of school for students after the school year in which the Charter was approved.
+- A. The charter school shall open on the sponsor's first day of school for students after the school year in which the charter was approved.
 To seek an opening later than the first day, the school must submit a written request including the reason for the delay and a contingency plan detailing how the school will still comply with the 180-day school year requirement.
-The request must be received in time for consideration by the School Board at least two weeks prior to the first day. - b.
-The applicant may request, and the School Board may approve by majority vote, that the opening of the Charter be delayed one (1) school year. - c.
-An applicant that has been given an extension under paragraph 7.b. shall meet the requirements by June 30, after the one year extension, or will have to reapply for a Charter.
+The request must be received in time for consideration by the School Board at least two (2) weeks prior to the first day. - B. The applicant may request, and the School Board may approve by majority vote, that the opening of the charter be delayed one (1) school year.

+C. An applicant that has been given an extension under paragraph VI.B shall meet the requirements by June 30 after the one year extension or will have to reapply for a charter.

-8. Causes for Non-renewal or Termination
+VII.
+Causes for Nonrenewal or Termination